LadyMinks/Semester-4/README.md

 # Semester 4 Portfolio Minka Firth

-Where I will keep track and reflect on my progress this semester.
+Where I will keep track of and reflect on my progress this semester.